• Skip to primary navigation

 Why make this salsa

 Homemade salsa verde is such a vibrant tasting salsa.
-I love to eat this salsa with corn chips, but I also use it to spread on enchiladas, top on refried beans or add to burritos.
+I love to eat this salsa with corn chips, but I also use it in salsa verde chicken, and spread it on enchiladas, top on refried beans or add to burritos.
 This salsa can be used just like your favorite tomato salsa.

 Verde means green and salsa means, well salsa!
 This Mexican green salsa is made with oven roasted tomatillos and no tomatoes.
 There's a bit of heat from the jalapenos, but you can add as much as you like to make it milder or spicier!